-In equation \ref{outputnework}, the network structure is summarized by $\left[\tilde{\mathcal{A}}^n\right]_kB$.
-The first term $\left[\tilde{\mathcal{A}}^n\right]_kBD_t$ incorporates both the direct and indirect exposure to contemporaneous demand, while the rest of the equation represents the inventory effect both directly and indirectly through network connections.
+In eq. (\ref{outputnework}), the network structure is summarized by $\left[\tilde{\mathcal{A}}^n\right]_kB$.
+The first term $\left[\tilde{\mathcal{A}}^n\right]_kBD_t$ incorporates both the direct and indirect exposure to contemporaneous demand, while the rest of the equation represents the inventory effect both directly and indirectly through the network.

-Finally, as firms operate at multiple stages of production, total output of firm $k$ is $ Y_{k,t}=\sum_{n=0}^\infty Y^n_{k,t}. $ I can now characterize the value of sectoral output as a function of the inventory channel and the features of the network.
+Finally, as firms operate at multiple stages of production, total output of firm $k$ is $ Y_{k,t}=\sum_{n=0}^\infty Y^n_{k,t}. $ I can now characterize sectoral output as a function of the inventory channel and the features of the network.

 \begin{prop}[Sectoral Output] The value of sectoral output for a generic industry $k$ is given by

 This can be written in matrix form as